openzipkin/brave/instrumentation/http/README.md

 library.
 This ensures your instrumentation can extract headers, sample and control tags.

-With these two items, you now have the most important parts needed to trace your server library.
-You'll likely initialize the following in a constructor like so:
+With these two implemented, you have the most important parts needed to trace your server library.
+Initialize the HTTP server handler that uses the request and response types along with the tracer.

 ```java
 MyTracingInterceptor(HttpTracing httpTracing) {
   tracer = httpTracing.tracing().tracer();